blkzen/trading-bot/README.md

-# Trading-Bot
+# Trading-Machine
-Trading Bot
+Trading Machine

-A trading bot using a pre-existing brokerage API.
+A trading machine using a pre-existing brokerage API.

 # GOALS: